 As already mentioned, orchestral performances are increasingly inclusive.
 But follow-up research needs to be conducted in the near future to track further changes.
 This will help understand whether the positive change is only temporary or if it is a long-lasting effect of increasing societal pressure and increased awareness.
 Rob already announced his plans to continue the project.

 Thanks to using the power of Datylon Report Studio, the creation of future editions of the report will be easier and much more efficient.
-Thanks to the report template, Rob and his team can easily update the report with new data, saving time on the redundant re-design process and thus increasing productivity.
+With the report template, Rob and his team can easily update the report with new data, saving time on the redundant re-design process and thus increasing productivity.
 This allows him to continue telling the story with data in years to come.

 If you would like to understand the full design workflow behind this and similar projects, we invite you to book a free demo session with one of our solution architects.
 You can easily try Datylon for free and take your data stories project to the next level.